 Outdoor Play: Move activities outdoors if possible, and schedule outdoor play to maintain cohorts of children and staff.
 Getting outdoors for walks or to the park or nearby trails with the children is encouraged.
-Children may play on play structures or play equipment (e.g. tire swings, play houses) as long as physical distancing (no crowding) can be maintained and they clean their hands before/after.
+Children may play on play structures or play equipment (e.g. tire swings, play houses) as long as they clean their hands before and after.
 Children, staff and volunteers should perform hand hygiene before and after returning from outdoor play.